MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-execute-query-based-summarization.md

 # Lab Title

-In this exercise, you will install the `azure_ai` extension in an Azure Database for PostgreSQL flexible server database and explore the extension's capabilities for integrating [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) and the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/) to incorporate rich generative AI capabilities into your database.
+In this exercise, you install the `azure_ai` extension in an Azure Database for PostgreSQL flexible server database and explore the extension's capabilities for integrating [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) and the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/) to incorporate rich generative AI capabilities into your database.

 ## Before you start